So it’s summer and your piano students aren’t going to school and maybe might not be that interested in piano lessons.

 If we approach parents in a timid or fearful manner, they catch on to that attitude!
 The second biggest mistake is not valuing your time and services in the summer.

 It might sound crazy, but I actually charge more for summer lessons than I do during the regular school year.
 And my rosters are always full!

 This might be just a local thing, but a lot of piano teachers in my area have summer-only jobs.

 I’ve heard of quite a few who become life guards in the summer!
 Can’t say that I’ve ever had the inclination to go that direction.
 I’m far too fair skinned!
 Ha!

-I hope you enjoyed this expert roundup and feel more confident in planning your summer routine and piano summer income.
+I hope you enjoyed this expert roundup and feel more confident in planning your summer routine.

 As always, if you are after unique resources and exclusive piano teaching courses, the Inner Circle is waiting for you.
 Click here to find out more.

 What do you do to make an income during summer?